Free trial.

 You can resize the grid up to 400x80.
 You can move around by using the arrow keys, right-click and drag (like Google maps), click on the scroll buttons or use the minimap (old school Starcraft).

 At the top, you have some grid's configuration.
-First you have it's name which can be changed by clicking the rename menu item under the Grid menu.
+First you have its name which can be changed by clicking the rename menu item under the Grid menu.
 Then you have the fade in and fade out, applying to all sources on the grid.
-You can use the fade properties to smooth interactive inputs like wiimote movement and reduce the jitter effect.
+You can use the fade properties to smooth interactive inputs like Wiimote movement and reduce the jitter effect.

 You access more grid settings by going to the View and then the Grid menu item.
 You'll see an overview (minimaps) of all your grids and the sub-master sliders.